zuozhenggh/learning-library/oci-library/oci-hol/cloud-native/setup-cloud-env/setup-cloud-env.md

 ## Introduction

 You will take on the persona of an Operations Engineer.
 You will initiate the Oracle cloud environment that will be used to create and deploy your microservices applications.
 This environment will be contained within a cloud Compartment, and communication within the Compartment will be via a Virtual Cloud Network (VCN).
 The Compartment and VCN will isolate and secure the overall environment.
-You will deploy two Oracle Cloud Services for this environment.
-An Oracle Cloud Developer Image will be used to develop and deploy your microservices code.
-The microservices will access data within an Autonomous Transaction Processing (ATP) Cloud Service.

-To deploy these services, you will use Terraform, a tool for building, changing, and versioning infrastructure safely and efficiently.
-It is an important tool for anyone looking to standardize IaaS (Infrastructure as a Service) within their organization.
+You will deploy the Oracle Cloud Infrastructure Container Engine for Kubernetes(OKE).

 Estimated time: 20 minutes